alpha-isnow-ai/split-dataset-to-storage/README.md

 2. Data is converted to Pandas DataFrames
 3. The DataFrame is split by month
 4. Each month is saved as a separate Parquet file in local cache
-   - The most recent four calendar months are always regenerated
+   - By default, only the most recent six calendar months are processed
-   - Older months use cached files if available
+   - With `--overwrite-cache`, all months are processed
 5. rclone is used to sync files to R2 storage:
    - By default, only new or larger files are copied to R2
    - With `--force-sync`, all files are synchronized to R2